Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 The .375 H&H Magnum (also known as .375 Holland & Holland Magnum) is a favorite cartridge among Alaskan big game hunters.

 This cartridge may be a bit much for whitetails (and even bigger-bodied ungulates like elk and caribou).
-However, its power provides peace of mind if you hunt areas where you could suddenly come face to face with big brown bears.
+However, its power provides peace of mind if you hunt areas where you could suddenly come face to face with brown bears.

-The .375 H&H also provides enough knock-down power for hunters itching to shoot big game animals like cape buffalo and elephants in Africa.
+The .375 H&H also provides enough knockdown power for hunters itching to shoot big game animals like Cape buffalo and elephants in Africa.
 In some areas, this cartridge is the mandatory minimum for certain tough, dangerous, thick-skinned species.

-.375 H&H loads from Hornady’s Dangerous Game ammo line lob a 300-grain bonded bullet at 2530 fps with a whopping 4263 foot-pounds of muzzle energy.
+.375 H&H loads from Hornady’s Dangerous Game Series ammo line lob a 300-grain bonded bullet at 2530 fps with a whopping 4263 foot-pounds of muzzle energy.
 These loads continue to hit like a freight train out beyond 200 yards.

 Unfortunately, all that stopping power is going to cost you.
 Rifles chambered in .375 H&H are long, heavy, and cumbersome to tote through backcountry brush.
-A nine-pound .375 H&H is considered a lightweight rifle.
+A 9-pound .375 H&H is considered a lightweight rifle.

 .338 Winchester Magnum